Can a Buyer with New Job Quality for a Home Loan?

 Here is a quick punch list:

-1. New job needs to make sense: corporate transfer, new job in same industry, new college graduate, etc.
+1. New job needs to make sense: corporate transfer, new job in the same industry, new college graduate, etc.

-2. We will get a written letter of employment from the new company where wages must be guaranteed
+2. We will get a written letter of employment from the new company, where wages must be guaranteed

 What are some potential roadblocks?

-If you are home buyer or a realtor representing a home buyer and want to learn more, contact me.
+If you are a home buyer or a realtor representing a home buyer and want to learn more, contact me.
 Let me know if you have any scenarios or customers where we can help.
 Happy to do it!

 0 replies